 The board of directors of a banking organization should seek to stay abreast of significant emerging changes in compensation plan mechanisms and incentives in the marketplace as well as developments in academic research and regulatory advice regarding incentive compensation policies.
 However, the board should recognize that organizations, activities, and practices within the industry are not identical.
-Incentive compensation arrangements at one organization may not be suitable for use at another organization because of differences in the risks, controls, structure, and management among organizations.
+Incentive compensation because of differences in the risks, controls, structure, and management among organizations.
 The board of directors of each organization is responsible for ensuring that the incentive compensation arrangements for its organization do not encourage employees to take risks that are beyond the organization's ability to manage effectively, regardless of the practices employed by other organizations.

 Large banking organizations and organizations that are significant users of incentive compensation.
-The board of an LBO or other organization that uses incentive compensation to a significant extent should receive and review, on an annual or more frequent basis, an assessment by management, with appropriate input from riskmanagement personnel, of the effectiveness of the design and operation of the organization's incentive compensation system in providing risktaking incentives that are consistent with the organization's safety and soundness.
+The board of an LBO or other organization that uses incentive compensation to a significant extent should receive and review, on an annual or more frequent basis, an assessment by management, with appropriate input from risk-management personnel, of the effectiveness of the design and operation of the organization's incentive compensation system in providing risk-taking incentives that are consistent with the organization's safety and soundness.
 These reports should include an evaluation of whether or how incentive compensation practices may increase the potential for imprudent risk-taking.